Home / Health Centre Team / Joseph Rector, MScPT, CSEP-CEP

 Physiotherapist

 Outside of the clinic, Joseph’s interests include all things active.
-He enjoys strength training in the gym, and plays a variety of sports including basketball, spikeball, golf, and squash.
-When he lived in Ireland, Joseph also developed an interest in hiking, and completed over 20 destination hikes across the entire country.
-Besides his active hobbies, Joseph also has a passion for cooking and has formal training in the culinary arts.
+He enjoys hiking, strength training, and plays a variety of sports including basketball, spikeball, golf, and squash.
+Besides his active hobbies, Joseph also has a passion for cooking and has formal culinary training.
 While he no longer cooks professionally, he thoroughly enjoys being a home cook!

 Joseph Rector, MScPT, CSEP-CEP, physiotherapist, smiles and crosses his arm, wearing a blue collared shirt and standing in front a tall green bushy backdrop.